ahmetozer/sandal/Readme.md

     ...}
 ```

-## Scenarios
+## Use cases

-At below, you can see some examples of different scenarios and combinations
+At below, you can see some examples of different scenarios and combinations.

 If your compiled application require system lib files, you can use distro squasfile and your second layer to start container.